 But if all those respondents are from one or two organisations with poorly designed workplaces, it’s against all laws of statistics to generalise and conclude that open offices are generally flawed as a concept.

 We looked at all offices in our database with 50 respondents or more and plotted them on a graph (Figure 1) that compares the Lmi against the proportion of respondents in enclosed offices.
 The message is clear if rather self-evident: both open environments and more enclosed office concepts can be successful or can fail.
 While most of the workplaces with an Lmi below 50 are predominantly open environments, so too are the high performers.
-Out of the top 10 workplaces (based on Lmi), there is only one location with more than 50% of the employees in a private or shared office – and it’s just barely inside the top ten.
-Out of all the buildings with an Lmi of 70 or above, only 13% are predominantly enclosed offices.
+Out of the top 10 workplaces (based on Lmi), there are no locations with more than 50% of the employees in a private or shared office.
+Out of all the buildings with an Lmi of 70 or above, only 9% are predominantly enclosed offices.

 So why do we keep seeing studies that conclude that open-plan workplaces are bad?
 One of the main challenges is sampling.
 Plotting the workplaces we’ve measured on a graph based on their Lmi and the proportion of respondents in enclosed or open environments illustrates that some open concepts are perceived to be very poor, while others provide an outstanding experience.
 Now imagine a study that looks at just one or two of these offices, and the organisation that agreed to participate in this study happens to be one of the dots at the bottom left of the graph.
 All of a sudden it becomes quite evident that we can’t conclude that all the other open offices are either good or bad, only based on that one office.
 But this is still happening.